sahat/jsrecipes/posts/backend/socketio-basics.md

   });

 ```
-We register three events : 'connect', 'updateChat' and 'updateUsers'.
-When our client connects to the server,
+We register three events : *connect*, *updateChat* and *updateUsers*.
+When our client connects,
+it will emit an *addUser* event which  the server is listening for.
+The user is prompted for
-the client will emit an 'addUser' event which will send the value of the prompt to the server.
-When the server
+their username and the value is sent to the server.
+When the server recieves the clients username,
-recieves the name, it will be added to the servers list of usernames.
+it will be added to the list of usernames.

 ```
 <script src="/socket.io/socket.io.js"></script>